KayTrust/kaytrust.github.io/docs/Manuals.md

 * Allows to forward any message to any other contract in the network where the proxy contract has been deployed.

-* You are totally free to deploy a proxy contract instance.
-When it is done you are the owner of that contract.
-It is possible thanks to the cryptographyc protocols involved when you interact in the proxy creation.
+* You are totally free to deploy a proxy contract instance without depending of any other contract.
+When it is done you can set an address as the owner of that contract.

 * Another way to deploy a proxy instance is by using an Identity Manager contract.
 The identity manager is explained in the next section.

+* Forward any message to any other contract.
+This is the main method in this contract.

 Interested to see all the details about the Proxy contract?.
 Please refer to the following [documentation](http://developer.kaytrust.id/Specs/Proxy-Contract-ERC)

 ### Identity Manager contract

 This contract is aimed to be used as a layer of abstraction when making actions related to your identity.
 Later in this document called IM.
+This contract is not owned or administered by anyone.

 #### Authorization levels in the Identity Manager Contract